 SMTL are able to test the antimicrobial activity of a range of different materials using national and international standards.
-Products which have been examined include Medical Devices such as dressings, bandages and urology products, Textiles and Plastics.
+Products which have been examined include Medical Devices such as dressings, bandages and urology products, textiles and plastics.
 Whilst these standards recommend using particular test conditions, alternatives may be used at the request of the client or by recommendation from SMTL.

 Several methods are available depending upon whether the antimicrobial agent is immobilised or able to leach from the product.

 SMTL offer a range of antimicrobial tests for wound dressings, especially for silver-containing dressings.
 Some of that work has been published (see below and www.medidex.com/research.html).
-SMTL staff are also involved in developing the new European standard for the antimicrobial testing of wound dressings.
+SMTL staff are also involved in developing the new European standard (prEN 16756) for the antimicrobial testing of wound dressings.

 Standard Test Method for determining the antimicrobial activity of immobilised antimicrobial agents under dynamic contact conditions.